seanrockster/iis-builder-helper/README.md

 1. Download the psm1 file and save to c:\\users\\\$Username\\Documents\\WindowsPowerShell\\Modules\\IISBuilderHelper\\IISBuilderHelper.psm1

-2. Check everything is by opening powershell and runing the following command Get-Module -ListAvailable -Name IISBuilderHelper
+2. Check everything is OK by opening powershell and runing the following command Get-Module -ListAvailable -Name IISBuilderHelper

 You should see _Setup-IIS_ under the ExportedCommands column.